-Google Analytics identifies the terms that visitors used to find your site through search engines, and displays these keywords (including phrases) in your reports.
-For Google organic searches, Google Analytics will generally show a a keyword of (not provided) because all Google searches are secured via SSL, and search queries are not exposed.
+Analytics identifies the terms used to find your site through search engines, and displays these keywords (including phrases) in your reports.
+For Google organic searches, Analytics will generally show a keyword of (not provided) because all Google searches are secured via SSL, and search queries are not exposed.

 When you exclude search traffic that arrives at your site using specific keywords, other activities from that traffic, like triggering Events or completing Goals, are still recorded in your reports.

 For more information on different kinds of traffic sources, read about traffic sources.

 This setting is controlled applied in the admin settings of each property in your account.
 To exclude traffic entering your site with these search terms as referral traffic:

 - Navigate to a property.
 If you're not in the settings screen, click Admin.

 - Click Tracking Info then Search Term Exclusion List tab.

 - Enter a word, phrase, or string as a Search Term.

 You can edit these terms any time by following the same steps.
 Note that this only applies to organic and not paid search traffic.

 Visit our developer guide for more detailed information on configuration and implementation.